Provides tea with lemon syreskader on teeth?

 Filed in News

-Cola, Juices and smoothies are far from the only drink one must be careful with if you want to avoid syreskader on the teeth.
-Water with lemon or lime slices is in fact almost as bad for your teeth, such as cola.
+Cola, fruit Juices and smoothies are far from the only drinks you should be careful with, if you want to avoid acid injuries to the teeth.
+Water with lemon or limeskiver is almost just as bad for the teeth such as cola.

 Summer, sun and cold drinks

-Now summer is fast approaching, the need for cold drinks to quench thirst in step with the temperature.
-In cafes and restaurants is ice cold tap water with fresh lemon or lime slices become very popular among the young, as a "healthy" alternative to the often sugar-filled sodas, which can also be very sour.
+Now summer is approaching rapidly, increasing the need for cold drinks to make the thirst with along with the temperature.
+In cafes and restaurants is ice-cold tap water with fresh lemon or limeskiver become very popular among the young people, as a “healthy” alternative to the often sukkerfyldte soft drinks, which can also be very acidic.

-But do you drink lemon water more than once a day, you risk the enamel on your teeth etches and already after a single summer's consumption, you can look forward to a hefty bill from the dentist in several thousands of dollars, writes Urban.
-One of the nation's leading researchers in dental disease, overtandlæge Ulla Pallesen called tooth erosion, a veritable epidemic.
+But you drink citronvand more than once per day, you risk the enamel on your teeth corrode and after a single summer's consumption, you can look forward to a hefty bill from the dentist in several thousands of dollars, writes Urban.
+One of the country's leading researchers in the field of dental disease, overtandlæge Ulla Pallesen call tanderosion for a regular epidemic.

-"It damages the teeth of nearly the same degree as cola.
-The more lemon slices, taking in a jug of water, the more enamel etched there.
-There is no doubt that the pH smoking significantly below the 5.5 that our teeth can tolerate, "says Ulla Pallesen, who daily work with and teach dental diseases at the University, to Urban.
-"The enamel is etched slowly but surely, even though no marks or see in the beginning," explains overtandlæge Ulla Pallesen on.
+“It damages the teeth in nearly the same degree as the cola.
+The more sliced lemon, in a pitcher of water, the more the enamel is etched there.
+There is no doubt that the pH-value smoking significantly less than the 5.5, which our teeth can withstand,” says Ulla Pallesen, who daily works with and teaches in the dental diseases at Copenhagen University, for Urban.
+“The enamel is etched slowly, but surely, even if no one marks or can see in the beginning,” explains overtandlæge Ulla Pallesen on.

-Her research shows that the etching of the teeth is a big problem among Danish youth under 30.
-And she finds that the incidence of the disorder is only surpassed by caries and periodontal disease.
-The first and only study on the number of syreskader among teenagers, was created in 2001 by Aarhus municipality in cooperation with the Municipal Dentistry in Aarhus.
-This study showed that one in six between 15 and 17 years had severe syreskader on the teeth.
+Her research shows that the etching of the teeth is a major problem among young people under 30 years of age.
+And she estimates that the frequency of the disorder is second only to dental caries and periodontal disease.
+The first and only study on the number of acid injuries among teenagers was made in 2001 in the municipality of Aarhus in cooperation with The Municipal Dentistry in Aarhus.
+This study showed that every sixth between 15 and 17 years old had severe acid injuries to the teeth.

-Can not stay away from lemon water and other acidic beverages should limit intake to a maximum of once a day.
-The worst thing you can do is to drink it frequently and at regular intervals through the day because it takes time for the mouth and teeth pH value to stabilize again.
-The consequence of frequent acid bath of the teeth come creeping, and you can not completely brush free himself for them.
-In fact, should be avoided to brush the teeth shortly after ingestion of acidic beverages, and, rather than rinsing the mouth with clean water immediately after intake.
-Acidic beverages should not be taken with small sips over a long time, but should instead be enjoyed quickly or with straw.
+You can't keep from citronvand, and other acidic beverages, you should limit intake to a maximum of once per day.
+The worst thing you can do is to drink it frequently and at regular intervals through the day, as it takes time for the mouth and the teeth the pH value to stabilise again.
+The consequence of the frequent acid bath in of the teeth comes creeping, and you can't completely brush-free for them.
+Indeed, one should avoid to brush the teeth right after consuming acidic drinks, and instead of rinsing the mouth with clean water immediately after use.
+Acidic beverages should not be consumed with small sips over a long time, but should instead be enjoyed quickly or with a straw.